coldshrine/study-notes/books/effective-java.md

 Whenever a class manages its own memory, the programmer should be alert for memory leaks.

 Common sources of memory leaks are caches, listeners and callbacks.

+### Avoid finalisers and cleaners

+Finalisers are unpredictable, often dangerous, and generally unnecessary.
+Cleaners are less dangerous than finalisers, but still unpredictable, slow, and generally unnecessary.

+Never do anything time-critical in a finalisers or cleaners.
+There is no guarantee they'll be executed promptly.

+Never depend on a finaliser or cleaner to update persistent state.
+The language specification provides no guarantee that finalisers or cleaners will run at all.

+There is a sever performance penalty for using finalisers and cleaners.

+Finalisers have a serious security problem: they open your class up to finaliser attacks.
+Throwing an exception from a constructor should be sufficient to prevent an object form coming into existence; in the presence of finalisers, it is not.
+To protect nonfinal classes from finaliser attacks, write a final `finalize` method that does nothing.

+Instead of writing a finaliser or cleaner, just have your class implement `AutoCloseable`.